Find Grad Schools

 18 Yearly Graduations

 The 7th most popular school in the country for research & experimental psychology majors who are seeking their master's degree is University of North Florida.
 Roughly 16,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,996 per year, while in-state graduate students, on average, pay $8,570 per year.
 During the most recent year for which we have data, 18 people received their master's degree in research & experimental psychology from UNF.
-Of these students, 92% were women and 33% were members of underrepresented racial-ethnic groups.
+About 83% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #8